busycaesar/Seneca_Data_Manager/README.md

 ## This is the app which we build gradually every week in form of Assignments of WEB 322.

-## Technologies Used: HTML5, CSS, Bootstrap5, Node.js, Express.js, Handlebars.js, PostgresDB, MVC Framework.
+## Technologies Used: MVC Framework, HTML5, CSS, Bootstrap5, Node.js, Express.js, Handlebars.js, PostgresDB, MongoDB.

 # Warning